frasertweedale/blog-fp/posts/2021-01-11-hakyll-title-formatting.md

 (<0.5 seconds).

 The big takeaway from all this is: do as little processing as possible in `Context` field definitions.
-In my case, switching to doing the title processing in `compile` and caching the results ([`saveSnapshot`][saveSnapshot]) reduced site build time from 34 seconds to 9 seconds!
+In my case, doing the title processing in `compile` and caching the results in dedicated snapshots ([`saveSnapshot`][saveSnapshot]) reduced site build time from 34 seconds to 9 seconds!

 [saveSnapshot]: https://hackage.haskell.org/package/hakyll-4.13.4.1/docs/Hakyll-Core-Compiler.html#v:saveSnapshot